 Portable Manifold Release 9 Installation (Self-Contained Zip File)

 Microsoft Visual C++ for Portable Installations

 The portable installations of Release 9 Edge and Manifold Release 9 require installation of Microsoft's Visual C++ Redistributable package.
 This is not necessary for Release 9 .exe installation packages, which include the C++ Redistributable package and will install if required.
 Many modern Windows systems will already have this installed.
-If not yet installed, portable installation users should download the Visual C++ 2017 Redistributable from the following links and install:
+If not yet installed, portable installation users should download Visual C++ 2017 Redistributable installation files from the Microsoft VC Downloads page.

 All Manifold Release 9 documentation is online.
 See the Documentation page.